Farmingdale, Maine: History

-In 1852, Farmingdale incorporated as a town, combining parts of South Hallowell, North Gardiner and East/West Gardiner.
-Many businesses existed in Farmingdale, most of them along the Kennebec River.
-A major business was harvesting and selling ice worldwide.
+In 1852, Farmingdale was incorporated as a town, combining parts of South Hallowell, North Gardiner and East/West Gardiner.
+Many businesses operated in Farmingdale, most of them along the Kennebec River.
+A major business was harvesting and selling ice for a worldwide market.
 The Knickerbocker Ice Company (the largest ice company in the country), and the Marshall Ice Company had ice-houses at Bowman's Point.
 The Knickerbocker Ice Company burned in 1894 or 1895 leaving only the chimney that stood until it was demolished in 1911 to make room for the Central Maine Power Plant.
 Other businesses on the river in Farmingdale included shipyards, brickyards, pottery, and a glue factory.
 Commercial growth in ensuing years centered in Gardiner, Hallowell and Augusta, while Farmingdale never developed a town center to compare with those cities.
 Time, fires, floods and economic forces eventually removed the larger businesses.
-Today, Farmingdale exists largely as a strong and vibrant residential community whose residents work primarily in other cities.
+In the 21st century, Farmingdale is a residential community for those who work in Augusta or other cities.
 The distinction between the densely developed riverbanks and the open rural back-land remains.
 Structures that are on the National Register of Historic Places include the Peter Grant House, and the Captain Nathaniel Stone House.

 Geography

 The town is in southern Kennebec County and is bordered to the north by the city of Hallowell, to the east by the towns of Chelsea and Randolph, to the south by the city of Gardiner and the town of West Gardiner, and to the west by the town of Manchester.
 The Kennebec River forms the eastern border of the town.
 Interstate 95, part of the Maine Turnpike, crosses the center of the town but has no direct access.
-U.S. Route 201 and Maine State Route 27 pass through the east side of the town following the Kennebec River.
+U.S. Route 201 and Maine State Route 27 pass through the eastern side of the town following the Kennebec River.